 All questions concerning this RFP must be submitted by e-mail to the address below no later than 2:00 p.m.
 (EDT) on Tuesday, April 11, 2023.
-Any questions submitted, and answers, may be distributed to all prequalified firms at the discretion of the Selection Committee Chairperson.
-Please note questions submitted after the deadline will not receive a response.
+Any questions submitted, and answers thereto, may be distributed to all prequalified firms at the discretion of the Chairperson of the Selection Committee.
+Please note that questions submitted after the deadline will not receive a response.